 |

-Lovely color, a shimmering steel grey with marbled red stripes, bound by smart black pinstripes.
-The nib on this was pretty much past saving, so it’s since gotten a transplant: a spare section/feed/nib assembly from an Eversharp Skyline.
+Lovely color, a shimmering steel grey with marbled red stripes, bound by smart black pinstripes (reminds me a bit of vintage silk pajamas…).
+The nib on this was pretty much past saving, so it has since gotten a transplant: a spare section/feed/nib assembly from a very damaged Eversharp Skyline.
 It fit like a dream, so now this pretty pen sports a silky smooth 14K M nib! |

 ![]() |